chili-publish/grafx-documentation/docs/release-notes/index.md

     Please uninstall the previous versions of the CHILI Plugins to avoid unexpected issues with the new releases.

-[^1]: Adobe and Illustrator are either registered trademarks or trademarks of Adobe in the United States and/or other countries.
+[^2]: Adobe® InDesign® and Illustrator® are either registered trademarks or trademarks of Adobe® in the United States and/or other countries.

 ## ![rn_icon](https://chilipublishdocs.imgix.net/logos/CHILI_LOGOS_OK-04.svg) Mar 06, 2024 - CHILI GraFx